 So, that higher upfront cost of a synthetic grass surface is pretty quickly recouped by the lower maintenance requirements.
 Time, energy and the possibility of greater usage gives you a surface that will pay for itself over its lifetime.

-Artificial Field Turf
+Maintaining Your Artificial Sports Turf